Bengal Arts Programme

 Ganesh Haloi Bengal Research Grant

 The Ganesh Haloi Bengal (GHB) Research Grant has been set up to develop research and critical writing about the arts in Bangladesh and South Asia.
 The grant is specifically intended to support original, focused projects which concentrate on a period spanning from the beginning of the 20th to the present day.
 In 2017, an independent jury selected Ahmad Ibrahim to be the first recipient of the GHB Award for his project entitled ‘Concealing the Populace in Public Space’ -Mapping Aesthetic Shifts in the Production of Political Posters in Dhaka.
 In addition the jury, on the basis of the strength of their applications, nominated Fiona Cheng (Taiwan); Kehkasha Sabah (Bangladesh); Musharrat Sharmee Hossain (Bangladesh) and Salma Jamal (Bangladesh); and Sumona Banerjee (India) for Honourable Mention.
-The grant is supported by artist Ganesh Haloi.
+The grant is supported by artist Ganesh Haloi (India).